Skip to main content

 1. Boil water in a kettle and allow to cool slightly.

-2. After ensuring the cylinder is turned off, gently pour the water down the side of your gas cylinder.
+2. After ensuring the gas bottle is turned off, gently pour the water down the side of the bottle.

-3. After approx. 15 seconds, carefully feel the cylinder from the bottom up.
+3. After approx. 15 seconds, carefully feel the bottle from the bottom up.
 The steel will feel cooler below the gas level, and warmer above it.
-The level of gas inside the cylinder is at the point where the temperature changes.
+The level of gas inside the bottle is at the point where the temperature changes.

 1. Turn all appliance controls to ‘OFF’.

-2. Ensure cylinder is upright and the valve is turned off before removing the valve’s blue safety plug.
+2. Ensure the gas bottle is upright and the valve is turned off before removing the valve’s blue safety plug.

 3. Remove both tags marked ‘PULL’ on the valve’s blue safety plug and unscrew the safety plug using a flat blade screwdriver or coin in a ‘CLOCKWISE’ direction – keep plug for future use or when cylinder is being stored or transported.

-4. Insert appliance hose into the cylinder valve and screw in an ‘ANTI CLOCKWISE’ direction to connect.
+4. Insert appliance hose into the gas bottle’s valve and screw in an ‘ANTI CLOCKWISE’ direction to connect.

-5. Turn the cylinder valve on, one complete turn will suffice.
+5. Turn the valve on, one complete turn will suffice.

-7. Turn cylinder valve off when appliance is not in use.
+7. Turn the valve off when the appliance is not in use.

 It’s pretty simple!
-You take your empty cylinder to the shop or petrol station, leave it with them and take a full one in exchange.
-When it’s empty, you can either keep it and have it refilled or swap it again for a full cylinder.
+You take your empty gas bottle to the shop or petrol station, leave it with them and take a full one in exchange.
+When it’s empty, you can either keep it and have it refilled or swap it again for a full gas bottle.